samsheffield/Unreal_Engine_Workshop/docs/week3.md

 ### Important!
 Default Post Processing
 Unreal Engine uses some default post processing settings, even if you don't have a placed Post Process Volume in your Level.
 These default post process settings can be found and configured in the Project Settings in the `Rendering > Default Settings` section.
 It's often a good idea to disable these if you want to start with a clean slate.

 ## Class TA!
-Duncan Kelly!
-Duncan will be here from 1-3pm during class and available for office hours in D200 (Game Lab) on Wednesday from 1-3pm.
+Our TA will be here from 1-3pm during class and available for office hours in D200 (Game Lab) on Wednesday from 1-3pm.

-Please do not reach out to Duncan for help outside of these times.
+Please do not reach out to the TA for help outside of these times.

 # Homework